Anon-Planet/thgtoa/guide.md

 #### Metadata Protection:

-Remember the [Your Metadata including your Geo-Location][Your Metadata including your Geo-Location:] section.
+Remember the [Your Metadata including your Geo-Location][Your Metadata including your Geo-Location] section.
 End-to-end Encryption is one thing, but it does not necessarily protect your metadata.

 For Instance, WhatsApp might not know what you are saying but they might know who you are talking to, how long and when you have been talking to someone, who else is in groups with you, and if you transferred data with them (such as large files).